bitechdev/ResolveSpec/pkg/security/README.md

     // Your custom row security logic
 }

-// Use it
+// Use it with any spec
 provider := &MySecurityProvider{db: db}
-securityList := security.SetupSecurityProvider(handler, provider)
+securityList := security.NewSecurityList(provider)

+// Register with restheadspec
+restheadspec.RegisterSecurityHooks(restHandler, securityList)

+// Or with funcspec
+funcspec.RegisterSecurityHooks(funcHandler, securityList)

+// Or with resolvespec
+resolvespec.RegisterSecurityHooks(resolveHandler, securityList)
 ```

 ## Security Features